tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/04_Discovery_AddInterface.md

-## Second tab: Interfaces CConfiguration
+## Second tab: Interfaces Configuration

 The second tab in the Discovery functionality allows you to define on which data source interfaces you would like the discovery process to run.